Marian College (now Marian University) and Indiana University-Purdue University Indianapolis (IUPUI)

 The Role I Will Play in This Class

 I will serve more as mentor than as a teacher in this class.
 Although I know a considerable amount about the careers that psychology majors can enter, I cannot possibly teach each one of you about the career to which you aspire.
-What I can do is to provide you with a strategy to research your careers and to become aware of and utilize the resources that will provide you with the information you will need during this research process.
+What I can do is to provide you with a strategy to research your possible careers and to become aware of and utilize the resources that will provide you with the information you will need during this research process.
 My favorite definition of a mentor is as follows: A mentor is a more experienced person who is willing and able to provide guidance about how to accomplish important goals to a less-experienced person.
 That is exactly what I will do in this class.
 The series of questions you will answer as you write your “book” will guide you while you investigate yourself, your major, and your path toward your career.
 In essence, I will provide you with the opportunity to do what you have always known you should have been doing all along, which is to give careful thought about how you will use your undergraduate education to prepare yourself for your life after you graduate.
+Apparently this strategy worked quite well because 777 IUPUI psychology majors reported that I was their mentor on their senior exit survey, and 222 of them indicated that I was their most influential mentor by selecting the following sentence to describe my impact: “This professor influenced the whole course of my life, and his effect on me has been invaluable.”

 Describe a favorite in-class activity or assignment.